You are here:

 Helping yourself – some ideas

-• Eat regular, well-balanced meals.
-This will help increase your energy levels and boost your immune system, which may help you feel positive and reduce the risk of seizures.
-Cutting down caffeine and sugar may help avoid highs and lows in your energy levels, and in your mood.
+• Regular, well-balanced meals - Eating regular, nutritious meals can help to increase your energy levels and boost your immune system, which may help you feel more positive and reduce the risk of seizures.
+Reducing caffeine and sugar may help avoid highs and lows in your energy levels, and in your mood.

-• Note the times when you feel especially low.
-Think about what helped you cope last time.
+• Notice your feelings - Note the times when you feel especially low.
+What helped you cope last time?
 Notice when you feel more positive.
 What is it that has helped you to feel better?

 Asking for help